The Top 25 Popular Slang Words In Thai

 If you were supposed to finish something for work but invest time in other things because you don’t want to do it and you procrastinate it to the next day.

-This is how giggling sounds to the Thai.
-It is used to describe something funny.
+This is how Thai people express something is humorous.
+The pronunciation of the word imitates the sound of giggling.
 So, when this is added at the ending of the sentence, it is meant to be taken not so seriously.

 Literally translated as ‘right?’ in the question sense (as in ‘am I right?’).
 ‘We’re getting one more beer, ‘chìmì?’ is a good example.